 A Tech Boom Before Silicon Valley

-And then there was paper money.
+And then there was paper money, called jiaozi.
 Yes, centuries before it became standard elsewhere, the Song had already ditched the heavy coins and embraced lightweight currency.
-The government even had debates about inflation, just like we do now.
-(Only with more calligraphy and fewer hashtags.)
+The government even had debates about inflation, monetary policy, and how much paper money to print, just like we do now.
+Only with more calligraphy and fewer hashtags.

 Life in the Cities: Not Just Mud and Straw

 Imagine being dropped into Bianjing (modern-day Kaifeng) or Lin’an (today’s Hangzhou).
-You’d probably be shocked by how… modern it feels.
+You’d probably be shocked by how modern it feels.
 These were mega-cities by medieval standards, with populations in the millions.
-Street lighting?
-Check.
-Organized waste disposal?
-Yep.
-Bookstores, noodle shops, night markets?
-All of the above.
+Bianjing, at its peak, housed over one million people, making it the largest city in the world at the time.

-Hangzhou in particular was described by the Venetian traveler Marco Polo as the finest city he had ever seen.
+Hangzhou in particular was described by the Venetian traveler Marco Polo as the finest city he had ever seen, “the city of heaven” with canals, bridges, and markets that dazzled him.
 And while his stories often read like medieval Yelp reviews dipped in exaggeration, he wasn’t entirely off.
+Hangzhou had West Lake, beautiful gardens, sophisticated waterworks, and a quality of life that exceeded anything in Europe.

 Culture That Feels Alive

-One of the coolest examples?
+One of the coolest examples of Song art?
 “Along the River During the Qingming Festival” by Zhang Zeduan.
-It’s a panoramic scroll painting so detailed, it’s been called China’s Mona Lisa.
-But better, because it also has camels and street food vendors.
+It’s a panoramic scroll painting, over 17 feet long, so detailed it’s been called China’s Mona Lisa.
+But better, because it also has camels, street food vendors, a rainbow bridge packed with people, shops, boats, and hundreds of individual figures going about their daily lives.
+It’s like a snapshot of an entire city frozen in time.

 Women and the Complicated Question of Status

 Let’s be real.
 The Song Dynasty wasn’t some utopia.
 Women’s rights?
 Complicated at best.
-While some elite women enjoyed education and even managed businesses, the era also saw the rise of foot binding.
-A tragic and painful practice tied to beauty standards and social status.
+While some elite women enjoyed education, managed family businesses when their husbands died, and even published poetry, the era also saw the rise and spread of foot binding.
+A tragic and painful practice tied to beauty standards and social status that would persist for centuries.

 The Science Wasn’t Just Flashy, It Was Practical